Medical expert of the article

 - Pulmonary hypertension.

-The abovementioned consequences significantly worsen the prognosis for recovery and threaten a fatal outcome.
-In any case, if the patient has spasms in the lungs, and they cause painful symptoms, then every 3-4 months, a checkup is recommended by a pulmonologist.
-Timely diagnosis and regular preventive measures allow avoiding the development of life-threatening complications.
+The above-mentioned consequences significantly worsen the prognosis for recovery and threaten a fatal outcome.
+In any case, if the patient has adhesions in the lungs, and they cause painful symptoms, then an examination by a pulmonologist is recommended every 3-4 months.
+Timely diagnostics and regular preventive measures help to avoid the development of life-threatening complications.